paulomarquesc/AzureRmStorageTable/docs/Get-AzTableTable.md

 ## PARAMETERS

 ### -resourceGroup
-Resource Group where the Azure Storage Account or Cosmos DB are located
+Resource Group where the Azure Storage Account is located

 ```yaml
 Type: String